Patriots fans sue NFL over lost 'Deflategate' draft picks

-In a lawsuit filed in Boston federal court, the fans contend that NFL Commissioner Roger Goodell acted unlawfully when he took away two draft picks as punishment for the “Deflategate” scandal, in which the team was accused of manipulating balls to better meet star quarterback Tom Brady’s tastes in a January 2015 playoff game against the Seattle Seahawks.
+In a lawsuit filed in Boston federal court, the fans contend that NFL Commissioner Roger Goodell acted unlawfully when he took away two draft picks as punishment for the “Deflategate” scandal, in which the team was accused of manipulating balls to better meet star quarterback Tom Brady’s tastes in a January 2015 playoff game against the Indianapolis Colts.

 The Patriots won that game, setting them on the path to Brady’s fourth Super Bowl championship.